tdelv/cs1680-final-tdelv-sreshtaa/README.md

 }
 ```

+Lastly, both the `QuitRequest` and `GoodbyeReply` were empty messages.

-While originally, we had to manually serialize these, protobuf messages provided a really easy way to specify what our custom protocols should look like without having to worry about the details of serialization.
+In the beginning of the semester, we had to manually serialize these, but using protobuf messages provided a really easy way to specify what our custom protocols should look like without having to worry about the details of serialization.

 ## Discussion & Results

 <!-- How far did you get toward your goal?
 In this section, describe any results you have, what you have learned, and any challenges you faced along the way -->

+We were able to implement a basic working implementation of Snowcast where a server can run a number of stations, and clients can connect and switch between stations.
+Our server was able to stream bytes to the listener client upon station selection, as well, and the REPL was also functional.

+One challenging aspect of this project was implementing the server feature which resends an `Announce` command when the song repeats.
+Revisiting the services in our protobuf, we see that requesting the `SetStation` service requires a `SetStationRequest` from the client and it solicits an `AnnounceReply` from the server.
+Sending an `AnnounceReply` when the song repeats is a form of unsolicited messaging from the server which was not representable using the RPC.
+While trying to form a workaround **[insert details about workaround]**, we ran into some scary Rust async/await roadblocks, so we ultimately decided not to implement this feature.

 ## Conclusions & Future Work